 \item Once the bad factors disappear, setting $u=0$ is possible, and thus $F(0),G(0),H(0)$ can be computed.
 This procedure is typical for the kernel method, and many attractive examples have been collected in \cite{Prodinger-kernel, garden}.
 The total is always denoted by $S(u)=F(u)+G(u)+H(u)$, and $[u^j]S(u)$ is the generating function of restricted Motzkin meanders ending at level $j$.
 So we get $S(0)$ (excursions), $S(1)$ meanders, and, as a bonus $[u^j]S(u)$.

-\item Since there is the denomintor, which is quadratic in $u$, we obtain recursions of order 2 for $f_j, g_j, h_j, s_j$.
+\item Since there is the denominator, which is quadratic in $u$, we obtain recursions of order 2 for $f_j, g_j, h_j, s_j$.
 In order to introduce the concept of \emph{bounded height}, we replace $f_j, g_j, h_j, s_j$ by 0 for $j>K$.
 The resulting recursion can always be written as a linear system, involving a $(K+1)\times (K+1)$ matrix.
 We solve for $f_0, g_0, h_0, s_0$ and use the notations $\phi_{K+1}, \gamma_{K+1}, \eta_{K+1}, \sigma_{K+1}$ for the results.
-This is always done by Cramer's rule, and expressed the solutions as a quotient of 2 determinants.
+This is always done by Cramer's rule, and expresses the solutions as a quotient of two determinants.

 \item After a warm-up example, we discuss the issue that the layer that describes a symbol $D$ leading into it (say it is the third layer), contains a state $h_K$ but it cannot be reached, since $f_{K+1},g_{K+1},h_{K+1},s_{K+1},$ are \emph{taboo}.
 So, strictly speaking, the bounded version of $s_j$ is slightly incorrect, as it allows contributions that shouldn't be allowed.
 So, $s^{[K+1]}=f^{[K+1]}+g^{[K+1]}+h^{[K+1]}$ (ad hoc notation) is computed, but correct would be $f^{[K+1]}+g^{[K+1]}+h^{[K]}$.
 However, each of the 3 constituants are computed individually.